Naraingarh: Etymology

 The name Naraingarh (Narayangarh) is a portmanteau of Narayana and Garh.
 Narayana refers to Hindu god Narayana, is the supreme absolute being in Hinduism and is considered as the supreme deity in Vaishnavism, while Garh means fort.

-Raja Lakshmi Narain of Sirmur State, during the time of the disintegration of the Mughal empire, built a fort at Kulsan, which he named after himself, Naraingarh.
+Raja Lakshmi Narain of Sirmur State, during the time of the disintegration of the Mughal Empire, built a fort at Kulsan, which he named after himself, Naraingarh.
 The fort has been now encroached upon by the tahsil offices and police station.

 Geography and ecology

 Location

 Naraingarh is located near the foothills of the Sivalik range of the Himalayas in northwest India.
 It covers an area of approximately 481 km2.
 It shares its borders with the states of Himachal Pradesh.
 The exact cartographic co-ordinates of Narayangarh are 30.47°N 77.13°E.It has an average elevation of 325 metres (1065 ft).

-The city, lying in the northern plains, has vast fertile and flat land.
+Naraingarh, lying in the northern plains, has vast fertile and flat land.
 It has portions of Bhabar in the north east and Terai in rest of the area.

 Climate

 Naraingarh has a humid subtropical climate (Köppen: Cwa) characterised by a seasonal rhythm: very hot summers, mild winters, unreliable rainfall and great variation in temperature (−1 °C to 46 °C OR 30.2 °F to 114 °F).
-The city also receives occasional winter rains from the Western Disturbance originating over the Mediterranean Sea.
+The town also receives occasional winter rains from the Western Disturbance originating over the Mediterranean Sea.

 The western disturbances usually brings rain predominantly from mid-December till end of April which can be heavier sometimes with strong winds and hails if the weather turns colder (during March–April months) which usually proves disastrous to the crops.
 Cold winds usually tend to come from the north near Shimla, capital of Himachal Pradesh and from the state of Jammu and Kashmir, both of which receive their share of snowfall during wintertime.

-The city experiences the following seasons and the respective average temperatures:
+The town experiences the following seasons and the respective average temperatures: